zalando/intellij-swagger/examples/extensions-zalando/README.md

 ```

 This will start IntelliJ IDEA with the plugin installed.

-## How to Contribute
-To contribute, please fork and create a pull request.

-### Bug Fixes
-If you find a bug, it would be awesome if you created an issue about it.
-Please include a clear description of the problem so that we can fix it!

-## Contact:
-sebastian.monte@zalando.de

 ## License
 The MIT License (MIT) Copyright © 2018 Zalando SE, https://tech.zalando.com